For media inquires, please email firstname.lastname@example.org

 How We Do It

-The Junior League of Corpus Christi, Inc. currently hosts multiple fundraising events, currently including our annual Rummage Sale and Touch-A-Truck events.
+The Junior League of Corpus Christi, Inc. currently hosts multiple fundraising events.
 We also rely on partnerships with local businesses to successfully impact the children of Corpus Christi.

 Past Significant Projects